TheWhisp/android_device_samsung_msm7x27a-common/README.md

 	1) Galaxy Ace Plus
 	2) Galaxy Mini 2

-Note: Currently this repo is only designed for Samsung msm7x27a devices which have Gingerbead bootloader and uses
+Note: 	Currently this repo is only designed for Samsung MSM7x27A devices which have Gingerbead bootloader and uses
-	proprietary blobs from it.
-What it means is that it includes a lot of device specific things which are not required on newer devices (since they have received either official ICS or JB update)  When (if) someone wants to add support for some other device, GB-specific hacks will obviously be moved to device-specific repos.
+	proprietary blobs from a Gingerbread ROM.
+Meaning that this repo includes a lot of device specific things which are not required on newer devices (since they have received either official ICS or JB update)  When (if) someone wants to add support for some other device, GB-specific hacks will obviously be moved to device-specific repos.